digital-blueprint/handbook/docs/relay/naming.md

 **Category**

-The name of the project managed by `vendor`, one ore more words.
+The name of the project managed by `vendor`, one or more words.

 In our case this is always `relay`

 **UniqueName**

-The name of the bundle, one ore more words.
+The name of the bundle, one or more words.
 Needs to be unique, so care has to be taken to avoid conflicts with other developers creating similar bundles.

 Example: `check-in`